 - Skipping an average of 42% of school days

 The hope is that by focusing on the student populations who are most likely to be victims of violence (and also appear most likely to be the perpetrators of violence), school and city officials will be able to help students improve their lives and avoid getting involved in situations that can lead to violence.

 The program calls for various agencies to work together in their efforts to target the at-risk group of students; the police department, the Department of Children and Family Services, and various local nonprofit organizations will all contribute to helping these students reduce their likelihood of becoming victims of violent crimes.

 This video explains what every educator should know about special education laws.

 Enacting Legislation to Protect Students from Corporal Punishment

 Meanwhile, the fight to protect students from being physically hurt by their own teachers continues.
 The New York Times

 reports that as recently as July 2009, Ohio became the newest state to enact a law banning corporal punishment in public schools.

 Protecting the Most Vulnerable

 The results of the Chicago study may provide an impetus for educational experts and policy-makers nationwide to re-examine how public schools are protecting or failing their most vulnerable populations: students with disabilities.
-As other large cities watch the Chicago schools pioneer new program to gauge its effectiveness, they may become inspired to follow suit and draw upon multiple resources to protect special education and other high risk groups of students.
+As other large cities watch the Chicago schools pioneer new programs to gauge its effectiveness, they may become inspired to follow suit and draw upon multiple resources to protect special education and other high-risk groups of students.